 It was our second day on Réunion Island.
 I hadn’t seen much of the interior of the island since my arrival, just glimpses of towering mountains through the clouds.
 All that changed on the second day!
-We set out on a drive from our base in Saint-Leu, along the coast to Saint-Pierre.
+We set out on a road trip from our base in Saint-Leu, along the coast to Saint-Pierre, to the Route du Volcan.
 The views of the Indian Ocean, lagoons and little towns dotting the coast were absolutely beautiful.

 From Saint-Pierre, we turned inland along the RN3-road.
 The curvy road brought us to the town of Le Tampon (we had a few laughs about that!) and from here, we continued to the Route du Volcan, the famed road that leads to the Piton de La Fournaise, one of the most active volcanoes in the world!
 The road was winding but the scenery around every bend was just spectacular!